NVIDIA/NeMo/README.md

 * `NUMBER OF NODES`: Number of machines in cluster, which should be used to run inference.
 * `SLURM PARTITION`: Slurm partition with DGX machines for inference.
 * `MPI MODE`: FasterTransformer uses MPI for interprocess communication like `pmix` library.
-* `BIGNLP INFERENCE CONTAINER`: Separate docker container streamlined for just inference.
+* `NEMO_MEGATRON INFERENCE CONTAINER`: Separate docker container streamlined for just inference.
 * `TRITON MODEL REPOSITORY`: Triton model repository created by FasterTransformer export stage.
 * `LIST OF CUDA DEVICES`: List of CUDA devices, which should be used by inference like `0,1,2,3`.